Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Tropical curves

-\begin{dfn} A {\bf parametrized marked tropical curve} $(\Gamma,\mu,\epsilon,h)$ is data $(\Gamma,\mu,\epsilon)$ as above, along with a proper continuous map $h:\Gamma\rar N_{\bb{R}}$ such that \begin{enumerate} \item For each edge $E\in \Gamma^{[1]}$, $h|_E$ is constant if and only if $w(E)=0$.
-Otherwise, $h|_E$ is an embedding into an affine line with rational slope.
-We require $h|_E$ to be an embedding for unbounded edges\footnote{Many authors allow unbounded edges to be contracted and use these in place of our vertex-marking $\mu$.
-We found our equivalent convention to be more convenient. } $E\in \Gamma^{[1]}_{\infty}$.
+\begin{dfn} A {\bf parametrized marked tropical curve} \gls{ptc} is data $(\Gamma,\epsilon)$ as above, along with a continuous map $\gls{h}:\Gamma\rar N_{\bb{R}}$ such that \begin{enumerate} \item For each edge $E\in \Gamma^{[1]}$, $h|_E$ is constant if and only if $w(E)=0$.
+Otherwise, $h|_E$ is a proper embedding into an affine line with rational slope.
 We will refer to edges $E$ with $w(E)=0$ as {\bf contracted edges}.
 In particular, {\bf self-adjacent} edges (those with the same vertex at both ends) must have weight zero as there is no way to embed a loop into a line. \item For every $V\in \Gamma^{[0]}$, $h(V) \in N_{\bb{Q}}$, and the following {\bf balancing condition} holds.
-For any edge $E\ni V$, denote by $u_{(V,E)}$ the primitive integral vector emanating from $h(V)$ into $h(E)$ (or $u_{(V,E)}:=0$ if $h(E)$ is a point).
+For any edge $E\ni V$, denote by $\gls{uVE}$ the primitive integral vector emanating from $h(V)$ into $h(E)$ (or $u_{(V,E)}:=0$ if $h(E)$ is a point).
 Then

-\end{enumerate} Furthermore, for each contracted edge $E$, we have the additional data of a ``length'' $\ell(E)\in \bb{Q}_{>0}$.
+\end{enumerate} Furthermore, for each contracted edge $E$, we have the additional data of a length $\ell(E)\in \bb{Q}_{>0}$.
 For the purposes of this paper, we assume that $h$ is non-constant, or equivalently, that $e_\infty>0$.
 Also, to simplify the exposition, we assume throughout that $\Gamma^{[0]}\neq \emptyset$, and we handle this case separately in Remark \ref{NoVertices}.